-- 9.1 Areas susceptible to rutting, puddling or compaction shall be avoided when planning temporary roads, decks, landings and skidding patterns. - 9.2 Areas susceptible to rutting, puddling or compaction shall be harvested during dry or frozen conditions (e.g., harvest areas with predominantly imperfectly-poorly drained soils). - 9.3 Where an approved silvicultural strategy does not exist for reforestation of disturbed soil, the total area covered by temporary roads, bared landing or camp areas, and displaced soil created by timber harvesting operations shall not exceed five percent of each harvest area without prior approval of Alberta.
-Disturbance is measured using length x average width.
+9.1 Areas susceptible to rutting, puddling or compaction shall be avoided when planning temporary roads, decks, landings and skidding patterns.

+- 9.2 Areas susceptible to rutting, puddling or compaction shall be scheduled for harvest during dry or frozen conditions (e.g., harvest areas with predominantly imperfectly-poorly drained soils). - 9.3 The total area covered by temporary roads, bared processing areas, and soil displaced during timber harvesting operations shall not exceed five (5) percent (%) of each harvest area without Alberta's approval.
+Blocks less than 7 ha or narrow blocks may exceed 5% with these blocks reported on the as-built.